Please contact firstname.lastname@example.org to be notified of upcoming Sié Center events.

 February 23, 2015

 The Sié Center hosted Principal Deputy Assistant Secretary of State for the Bureau of European and Eurasian Affairs Paul W. Jones.

 January 21, 2015

-On January 21, 2015 at 5:00 pm in room 290 of the the Anderson Academic Commons, the Sié Chéou-Kang Center for International Security & Diplomacy is co-sponsoring a community conversation and call to action on family detention and deportation.
-At 5:30 a panel will discuss how dominant and unheard immigration narratives affect individuals and society, and at 6:30 a panel moderated by Erica Chenoweth will identify ideas for taking action.
-The discussion will be followed by a film screening of Tania Manarca.
-Please click this link to rsvp.
+On January 21, 2015, the Sié Chéou-Kang Center for International Security & Diplomacy co-sponsored a community conversation and call to action on family detention and deportation.
+A panel discussed how dominant and unheard immigration narratives affect individuals and society, and an additional panel moderated by Erica Chenoweth identified ideas for taking action.
+The discussion was followed by a film screening of Tania Manarca.

 The Decline of Armed Conflict Worldwide: Where We Stand